 It is a great lesson in how anything can be sold if marketed correctly.

-Other worthy contenders:
+Other worthy contenders

 The Wolf of Wall Street: to learn about sales and leadership.

-: Money Never Sleeps: ins and outs of financing.
+Wall Street: Money Never Sleeps: ins and outs of financing.

-: Competition helps your business grow.
+Silicon Valley Pirates: competition helps your business grow.

-: the importance of passion and sacrifice.
+The Pursuit of Happyness: the importance of passion and sacrifice.

 Hopefully, you enjoyed my list of what I consider the best entrepreneur movies from which you can learn some relative concepts (and put them into practice in your business) all whilst having a little bit of fun.